UltimateMercer/blog/content/en-us/building-app-with-github-api.md

 title: "Building an App with the GitHub API: My Experience and Learnings"
 description: "Sharing my journey in developing an app to display GitHub user data, using technologies like SvelteKit, Octokit, and Vercel."
 date: "2024-11-05 11:34"
-image: ""
+image: "/blog/articles/github-data-project-logo.jpg"
 tags:
-  - github
+  - Github
-  - sveltekit
+  - SvelteKit
-  - api
+  - API
-  - web-development
+  - Web development
-  - deploy
+  - Deploy
   - Vercel
   - Octokit
 lang: "en-us"